nateliu76/Algs4_API/README.md

 # Algs4_API

-Improved binary search with functions similar to that of a BST
+Binary search with functions similar to that of a BST

 Dijkstra's SP in undirected graph